 This can be stated in active form.
-AT: "I have already decided what to do about this matter" (See: Active or Passive)
+Alternate translation: "I have already decided what to do about this matter" (See: Active or Passive)

-your bodies will be torn apart and your houses made into rubbish heaps you will receive gifts from me
+your bodies will be torn apart and your houses made into rubbish heaps

 This can be stated in active form.
-AT: "I will command my soldiers to tear your bodies apart and to make your houses into rubbish heaps" (See: Active or Passive)
+Alternate translation: "I will command my soldiers to tear your bodies apart and to make your houses into rubbish heaps" (See: Active or Passive)